Student Code of Conduct

 - To not respond at all.
 The student has five (5) working days to respond to the Findings Letter after being issued.

-- If the student signs the Findings Letter that they are accepting the outcome, the case is closed, and sanctions are imposed.
+- If the student or student organization signs the Findings Letter that they are accepting the outcome, the case is closed, and sanctions are imposed.
 A copy of the letter is kept on file by the Dean of Students in Maxient and a copy is given to the student.

-- If the student does not accept the Findings Letter or sanctions, the student can request the case be transferred to the next appellate authority.
+- If the student or student organization does not accept the Findings Letter or sanctions, the student can request the case be transferred to the next appellate authority.
 The student also needs to submit a statement indicating their reason for appealing.
-(See criteria for Appeal in Article VII.4)
+(See criteria for Appeal in section G.)

-- Disciplinary Warning: The student is warned that further misconduct may result in more severe disciplinary sanctions.
+- Disciplinary Warning: The student or student organization is warned that further misconduct may result in more severe disciplinary sanctions.

-- Disciplinary Probation: The student may continue attending the University but is subject to restrictions and/or conditions imposed by the University for a specified period of time.
-Further violation of the Code while under disciplinary probation will result in more severe sanctions including the possibility of expulsion.
+- Disciplinary Probation: The student or student organization may continue attending/engaging at the University but is subject to restrictions and/or conditions imposed by the University for a specified period of time.
+Further violation of the Code while under disciplinary probation will result in more severe sanctions including the possibility of expulsion or suspension of group status.

-- Restitution: The student is required to make payment to the University and/or another person or entity for actual financial loss resulting from a Student Code of Conduct violation.
+- Restitution: The student or student organization is required to make payment to the University and/or another person or entity for actual financial loss resulting from a Student Code of Conduct violation.

 - Withholding or Revocation of a Degree: A degree is withheld, or a previously awarded degree is rescinded.
 This sanction may be imposed when a person who is no longer enrolled is found to have violated the Code during the time of enrollment, and the proper sanction would have been expulsion. (see Article I, Section B “Definitions of Student”).

-- Other Sanctions: In addition to or in place of the above, other sanctions may be imposed such as eviction from University housing, restriction or banning from certain on-campus facilities, restriction or prohibition from attending campus events or participating in campus activities, and requirements to attend and complete classes, programs, workshops, and/or counseling sessions.
+- Other Sanctions: In addition to or in place of the above, other sanctions may be imposed such as eviction from University housing, restriction or banning from certain on-campus facilities, restriction or prohibition from attending campus events or participating in campus activities, loss of privileges and/or group recognition, and requirements to attend and complete classes, programs, workshops, and/or counseling sessions.
 Details of the terms of the sanction will be provided to the student in writing.

 - Committing any act prohibited by this Code may result in suspension or expulsion from the University unless specific and mitigating factors are present.
-Potential mitigating factors include:
+Potential mitigating factors include but not limited to:

 - The attitude of the student;